 As the adrenal glands return to normal, physical strength also returns.
 At this point, the body’s ability to self-regulate will be improved and controlling abnormal breathing during stressful situations will be easier.
 Normal functioning adrenal glands will be able to produce the necessary hormones to regulate other common body functions.
 It is important to note that by the time most people experience shortness of breath in an AFS setting, the condition is at an advanced stage.
 Self-navigation usually fails and in fact can worsen the condition if one is not careful.
 The use of adrenal support supplementation needs to be very judicious, as small amounts of supplements can trigger the body into an adrenal crash, and set the body off in a vicious cycle of worsening shortness of breath, ending in panic attack, or severe insomnia.
 If you suspect you are in such a situation, consulting an experienced, AFS literate, practitioner is best.

 Shortness of breath can be a terrifying symptom, but it isn't always serious.
 There are many breathlessness causes, and most of them aren't serious or can be addressed.
-This is particularly true if you experience this symptom because of Adrenal Fatigue and its related problems. if you experience this symptom, here's what to do:
+Once you’ve visited your doctor to identify any potentially dangerous causes, there are lots of things you can do to improve your symptoms.

 There are many different kinds of breathing exercise.
 Deep breathing or holding your breath between inhale and exhale can help to keep the mind clear.
 While the Adrenal Breathing Exercise helps to keep the body calm.
 If you have stage 1 or 2 AFS, it's good to practice both kinds of breathing.